Elizabeth Burns (poet): Early life and education

 Elizabeth Burns was born on 14 December 1957, in Wisbech, Isle of Ely, Cambridgeshire.
 Her mother Muriel (Hayward) was from Bristol and her father, David Grieve Burns from Kirkcaldy.

 Burns spent her early life in Scotland, educated at Corstorphine Primary School and Craigmount High in Edinburgh.
 Between 1976 and 1980 she studied English Language and Literature at the University of St. Andrews, graduating with an MA.
 In her twenties, living in Edinburgh, she was a leading member of the First of May Bookshop collective in Edinburgh as well as an early member of the Pomegranate women's writing group.

 She spent much of her later life in Lancaster, teaching and writing, and died in August 2015 aged 57.

 Poetry

-The central themes of Elizabeth Burn's work are around 'making what was invisible, visible through words and images' often delicately poised moments of home life, music, literature and art.
+The central themes of Elizabeth Burns's work are around 'making what was invisible, visible through words and images' often delicately poised moments of home life, music, literature and art.

-She published five collections of poetry as well as several pamphlets and often collaborated with other artists - potters, weaver and painters.
+She published five collections of poetry as well as several pamphlets and often collaborated with other artists: potters, weaver and painters.
 Her work has appeared in numerous magazines and anthologies.